It`s a funny old world with more questions than answers, and when we find Wal-Mart selling $46,000 watches online, who is buying them, you might ask?

 In this price range, a buyer wants to be part of the process, they want to be looked after by a motivated and dedicated sales representative, luxuriate in the opulent surroundings of an upmarket boutique.
 In short, they want to be told they are the most important person on the planet.

-Now, however, you slice the cake, I`m sorry, but that`s not the experience you`re going to have shopping at an online general store.
+Now, however, you slice the cake, I`m sorry, but that`s not the experience you`re going to have shop at an online general store.
 To put the final nail in this particular coffin, there`s no way your average Wal-Mart shopper is going to find a 40 grand under the mattress and come the conclusion the money is best spent on watches and jewelry.
 It doesn’t make sense, even with the lower priced $18,000 Cartier it hasn`t gone completely unnoticed by Cartier, who, themselves have something to say about it.

 What`s The Reason?